mayan-papaya/mayan-papaya/README.md

 ## Table of Contents

-TriviaWithFriends is a great way to challenge your friends to trivia showdowns!
+Trivia Battle is a great way to challenge your friends to trivia showdowns!
 Finally figure out which one of you has more random knowledge of the world!
-TriviaWithFriends will keep track of your success (or lack of success) answering questions over time, so you can always check-in on your stats.
+Trivia Battle will keep track of your success (or lack of success) answering questions over time, so you can always check-in on your stats.
 Jump right in and see how you do!

-Here is a link to the deployed version of our app: https://triviawithfriends.herokuapp.com/
+Here is a link to the deployed version of our app: https://triviabattle.herokuapp.com/

-We used the MEAN tech stack to create TriviaWithFriends: Mongoose, Express, Angular, and Node.
+We used the MEAN tech stack to create Trivia Battle: Mongoose, Express, Angular, and Node.
 Challenges during our project included finding the right API, structuring the optimal dynamics for the game, and having user information update appropriately.

-Please read below for a detailed account of the functionality behind TriviaWithFriends!
+Please read below for a detailed account of the functionality behind Trivia Battle!